 This course focuses on management, administration, leadership, and professional responsibilities associated with providing health care in an athletic training room, health care facility, and related venues that provide health care to athletes and others involved in physical activities.
 Topics include athletic training room design, budget, organization and administration of pre-participation physical exams, components of a medical record, regulations, insurance, personnel management, athletic training practice acts and registration, professional responsibility, continuing education, governing bodies, scope of practice, community awareness, and preparation for the Board of Certification (BOC) exam.
 Prerequisite: Admission into the Athletic Training Program.
-Offered Each Year (Spring).
-(GR)
+Session: Spring

-ATH 530: Psychosocial Aspects in Athletic Training (3)
+ATH 530: Psychosocial Aspects in Athletic Training

 Psychosocial Aspects in Athletic Training (3) This course addresses a variety of integrated psychosocial topics involving the patient, the health care professional, and response to injury.
 Topics include motivation, self confidence, personality traits, emotional response to injury, interpersonal and cross-cultural communication.
-This course is designed for professional phase Athletic Training students.
 Prerequisite: Admission into the Athletic Training Program.
-Offered Each Year (Spring).
-(GR)

-ATH 580: Research Methods (3)
+ATH 580: Research Methods

 Fulfills core competency: Information Literacy; Writing Intensive.
 Meets Research and Presentation requirements.
 This course will explore the variety in research design and statistics commonly used in clinical research, further developing student analytical skills needed to support professional evidence-based practice in athletic training.
 Students will evaluate the merit and relevance of published research to the practice of athletic training from the perspective of experimental methodology and design.
 Students will select a topic of interest related to athletic training, conduct a review of the literature, define a research question, and prepare and present a report to their peers.
 Students will complete Collaborative Institutional Training Initiative (CITI training).
 Prerequisite: Admission into the Athletic Training Program.
-Offered Each Year (Spring).
-(GR)

-ATH 581: Research Seminar I (1)
+ATH 581: Research Seminar I

 This course is a continuation of ATH 580 and the first of a sequence of two research seminar courses.
 Students will refine their literature review to develop and write the introduction and methods sections of their athletic training research project.
 Students will present their proposals to their peers.
 This is directed study under the supervision of faculty research mentor.
 Additionally, students will learn how to efficiently and effectively use the IBM SPSS Software.
 Prerequisite: Admission into the Athletic Training Program and ATH 580.
-Offered Each Year (Fall).
-(GR)

-ATH 582: Research Seminar II (2)
+ATH 582: Research Seminar II

 This is the second in the sequence of two research seminar courses.
 Students will collect data, perform data analysis, and write the results, and discussion sections for their athletic training research projects.
 Students will revise and refine their final research project, develop a presentation, and present their findings.
 This is directed study under the supervision of a faculty research mentor.
 Additionally, students will demonstrate evidence based medicine through problem based learning scenarios in class.
 Prerequisite: Admission into the Athletic Training Program and ATH 581.
-Offered Each Year (Spring).
-(GR)

-ATH 590: Athletic Training: Practical Application I (3)
+ATH 590: Athletic Training: Practical Application I

 This course is the first of four required athletic training clinical education courses.
-Athletic training students will be evaluated on clinical integration proficiency of knowledge, skills, and abilities including: general health and fitness assessment; environmental conditions assessment; recognition of emergencies and acute injury care; and professional communication and documentation strategies.
+Athletic training students will be evaluated on clinical integration proficiency of knowledge, skills, and abilities including: general health and fitness assessment; environmental conditions assessment; and recognition of emergencies and acute injury care.
 Additionally students will be expected to build upon their acquired knowledge to actively engage in facilitated integration of skills and abilities covered in the curriculum.
 Students will be assigned to clinical education experiences under the direct supervision of a preceptor.
 Students will explore evidence-based practice and reflect upon their clinical experiences to facilitate critical thinking and clinical decision making skills development.
 Students must complete a minimum 200 and a maximum of 500 clinical hours.
 Prerequisite: Admission into the Athletic Training Education Program and ATH 500 and 500L.
-Offered Each Year (Fall).
-(GR)
+Session: Fall Year: All Years (GR)

-ATH 592: Athletic Training: Practical Application II (3)
+ATH 592: Athletic Training: Practical Application II